 Internal attributes

-Internal private attributes can be added via the internal method.
+Add internal private attributes via the internal method.

 Usage